LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/authentication.md

 ### Delegates

-1. Will be trigger when authentication process fails
+1. Will be triggered when authentication process fails

 ```swift
 <LPMessagingSDKdelegate> func LPMessagingSDKAuthenticationFailed(error: NSError)
 ```

 {:start="2"}
-2. Will be trigger when the token which used for authentication is expired
+2. Will be triggered when the token which used for authentication is expired

 ```swift
 <LPMessagingSDKdelegate> func LPMessagingSDKTokenExpired(brandID: String)